fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/sort.md

 ### Descending Order

-When you sort one or more columns in the data table in descending order, the data will be arranged from the highest to the lowest values.
+When you sort one or more columns in the `DataTable` in descending order, the data will be arranged from the highest to the lowest values.

 The code to sort the above table with respect to the `Sales` column in descending order is given below: